 Location: 4753 Fellows Lane, Dallas, TX 75216

-Good to know: splash pad.
+Good to know: splash pad, spray guns, water cannons, dump buckets.

 Parent tip: This sprayground gets genuinely busy on hot summer afternoons.
 A late-morning arrival (10–11 a.m.) gives you the best crowd-to-fun ratio before the after-lunch rush hits.